 We read dozens of stories of what living in Southern France would be like.
-Bureaucracy is what we kept hearing, where the government is made up of appointed officials, and procedures are followed by more procedures making completing the simplest of tasks involving the government, a tiresome one.
+Bureaucracy is what we kept hearing, where the government is made up of appointed officials, and procedures are followed by more procedures making completing the simplest of tasks involving the government a tiresome one.

 Things do take longer to get done than we would expect them to in Canada.
 The system is a slow itemized process, handing paperwork from one person to the next.
 However, we have found very nice people to help us along the way.

 I still hold on to my Mary Poppins attitude, that people are people and you usually get what you give.
 The loudest complainers, in my experience, are the ones that are the most negative!
 We try to stay positive, and see the silver lining on every cloud.
-For us the sliver lining would be to become a part of the system that takes good care of its people, with a good medical system in place, and free education fort he children.
+For us the silver lining would be to become a part of the system that takes good care of its people, with a good medical system in place, and free education for the children.
 That seems like a pretty thick lining to me.
 So wading through a little paperwork seems a small price to pay.